 Even if you’re not a business person, you can still use freewriting to generate ideas, practice writing, and improve your craft.

 This writing technique can help you if you’re struggling with writer’s block, if you want to push through a boundary in your writing, or if you want to explore creative ideas at the back of your mind.

 If you haven’t written that much, freewriting can help you get into the habit of writing, and it will provide you with a fresh perspective on your ideas and what you want to say.

 For the more experienced, the practice of freewriting is fun to try if you’re bored with your current writing project or you want to push yourself harder.

 - Explore stream of consciousness ideas

 - Taking a break from formal writing

-Free writing is easy.
+Freewriting is easy.
 All you have to do is pick a topic and write about it continuously for a predetermined period.
-You can use it for blogging, writing a first draft or for other creative writing.
+You can use it for blogging, writing the first draft, or for other creative writing.

 1. Write Without Self-editing